orses/html-css/landing_page_elearning/README.md

-# Frontend Mentor - Four card feature section solution
+# Frontend Mentor - Skilled e-learning landing page solution

-This is a solution to the [Four card feature section challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/four-card-feature-section-weK1eFYK).
+This is a solution to the [Skilled e-learning landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/skilled-elearning-landing-page-S1ObDrZ8q).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents